reasonmethis/docdocgo-core/README.md

 If you type `/research iterate`, DocDocGo will fetch more content from the web and use it to try to improve the report.
 If you type `/research iterate N`, DocDocGo will automatically do `N` repetitions of the `/research iterate` command.
 Each repetition will fetch more content related to your original query and produce a new version of the report.
 All fetched content will be added to a KB (aka _collection_) for any follow-up questions.

-> If you are doing multiple iterations and want to abort, simply reload the app.
+> If you are doing multiple iterations and want to abort, simply reload the app (in the Streamlit mode).

 ### The `deeper` subcommand